Retardigrades/blinkenhat/docs/hardware.md

 The connectors _J1_ and _J2_ can be used to connect LED strips to it.
 They carry the supply voltage and a signal from one of the level shifters.
 For your hat we use only _J1_. _J2_ is free to be used by your own creation - no matter if you attach more LEDs to your hat or something completely different.

-_J3_ has two pins that are connected to two input connections of the microcontroller and a _GROUND_ signal. you can add two switches between these and map them to your animation.
+_J3_ has two pins that are connected to two input connections of the microcontroller and a _GROUND_ signal. you can add two switches between these and use them into your software to alter animations for example.

 The pin header _J4_ is meant to be used to program your controller.
 It is wired exactly as the pin-header on a common ESP-01 module.
 You can find the pin allocation easily [on the internet](http://simba-os.readthedocs.io/en/latest/_images/esp01-pinout.png). **ATTENTION:** Take care that you use it in the right orientation: The row with the _VCC_ pin is on the edge of the BlinkenHat board.

 _J5_ is the USB plug to power the board.
-There are no other pins connected that _GROUND_ and _VCC_.
+There are no other pins connected besides _GROUND_ and _VCC_.
 So you wont be able to transfer any data to anywhere with that connector.
 We considered to make the board directly programmable via USB but this would have increased the complexity and the cost.

 The last onnector _J6_ was built in for extensibility.
 It gives you access to all unused pins of the microcontroller and the 3.3V supply voltage of it.
 This can be useful if you want to extend or change the software to include sensors or add other things.
 The actual pin allocation is documented in the [schematic](https://github.com/Retardigrades/blinkenhat/raw/master/hardware/export/blinkenhat-schematic.pdf) of the board.